eCitizen/SandBox/TheShow/WhatIsBigData.md

+{INTRO}
 Hi I'm David Sendor, and I am a Data Scientist.
 I use data to help people make better decisions.

 I am especially interested in helping people who do not have tech backgrounds understand the world of data analytics and how to use data to improve their lives.

+[BREAK]

 A term you have probably been hearing a lot these days is big data.